Lower Blepharoplasty Glasgow|Eye Bag Removal Surgery

 Am I a good candidate for lower blepharoplasty?

 You may be a candidate if you have persistent under-eye bags, excess lower lid skin, or a tired appearance that isn’t improved by sleep, skincare, or non-surgical treatments.
 Candidacy is best assessed in person.
-At your consultation in Glasgow, Dr McKeown will examine your lid laxity, fat distribution, and skin quality to determine whether surgery, a non-surgical alternative, or a combined approach will give you the most natural result.
+At your consultation in Glasgow, your surgeon will examine your lid laxity, fat distribution, and skin quality to determine whether surgery, a non-surgical alternative, or a combined approach will give you the most natural result.

 Are there non-surgical alternatives to lower blepharoplasty?